 All information is accurate as of the writing of this article.

 Tips on Finding a Financial Advisor

 - It can be tricky to find a financial advisor, as there are so many firms to choose from and your needs are unique.
-However, SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+However, SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Before you agree to work with a financial advisor, make sure you ask questions so you can determine for yourself if the advisor is qualified and can meet your needs.
 One good to question to ask: what type of clients do you specialize in serving?
 For some pointers, check out our report on the five questions to ask when working with a financial advisor.